jdhitsolutions/PSScriptTools/README.md

 # PSScriptTools

 This PowerShell module contains a number of functions you might use to enhance your own functions and scripts.
-The [Samples](./samples) folder contains demonstration script files
+The [Samples](./samples) folder contains demonstration script files.

+## Current Release
+The current BETA release is [https://github.com/jdhitsolutions/PSScriptTools/tree/v0.3.0](https://github.com/jdhitsolutions/PSScriptTools/tree/v0.3.0 "PSScriptTools-v0.3.0-beta")

+Please post any questions, problems or feedback in Issues.
+Any input is greatly appreciated.

 ## Add-Border
 This command will create a character or text based border around a line of text.
 You might use this to create a formatted text report or to improve the display of information to the screen.